The following policies have been established to maintain a professional interviewing process:

-Students must appear at the Career and Professional Development Center (for in-person interviews) or answer the designated phone (for phone interviews) at or before the time of their selected interview as applicable.
+Students must appear at the Career and Professional Development Center (for in-person interviews), answer the designated phone (for phone interviews), or respond via Skype at or before the time of their selected interview as applicable.
 Mock interviewers will wait 15 minutes for in-person interviews and will call twice for phone interviews if student does not answer/arrive for their interview promptly.
 If at that time students have still not answered/arrived for their interview, they will be marked as a no-show for their interview.
 No-show students will receive a grade of 0 percent and will not be allowed to reschedule their interview.

 Mock interviews will not be rescheduled.
 Once the student chooses a time slot for their interview and/or etiquette meal, that decision is final.